TV-Rename/tvrename/options.md

 [Return to Top]()

 ## Automatic Background Download
-If **Automatic Background Download** is enabled any action that reads data from TheTVDB will trigger a cache update prior to processing.
+If **Automatic Background Download** is enabled any action that reads data from [The TVDB](http://thetvdb.com "Visit thetvdb.com")  will trigger a cache update prior to processing.

 {:.toplink}
 [Return to Top]()